PunnettSong/2020-Summer-Research/README.md

  2. An integer that controls the level of whiteness of the image.
 Integer (1 - 5)
  3. An integer that tells how large the pixel should be.
 Integer (1 - 5)
  4. An integer that tells how large the resolution should be.
 Integer (1 - 5)
- 5. An integer that tells how large the text should be.
+ 5. An integer that tells how large the bold should be.
 Integer(1 - 5)

  # Compile and Run the Application